dillydill123/inventory-setups/README.md

 To use this effectively as a UIM, set the priority of menu swapping to OUT.
 This will cause all items not in your setup (i.e., in your looting bag), to go to the top of the menu entries.
 From here you can quickly grab the items and store them in the looting bag.
 The remaining items on the floor will only be items in the setup that are not in the looting bags and that you would want to bring to your current activity.

+This is not a perfect solution, however.
+It's possible to have the same items in the looting bag and in the setup.
+One example is runes in a rune pouch.
+One might have a stack of blood runes in the looting bag and blood runes in the rune pouch.
+In these situations, the blood runes will be considered in the setup and be swapped/hightlighted.

+Additionally, the unnote/note conversion is disabled by default when considering the swapping/highlighting.
+If you wish to have this conversion, mark the item as fuzzy in your setup.
+This is useful if you want a noted stack of potions to appear IN your setup even if you plan to put it in the looting bag unnoting some at the bank.

 ## Sections

 Sections are a way to organize your setups into different categories.
 Here is a preview of what sections look like.